alaffin12/stackedit/Bastion.md

 **Sanctuary**
 Upkeep: 20 gp/wk
-*Empower Druidic Focus.* A druid receives a +1 bonus to spell save DC's and attack rolls for the next week.
+*Empower Druidic Focus.* A druid receives a +1 bonus to spell save DCs and spell attack rolls for the next week.
 Costs 10 gp.
 *Speak With Animals.* A player gains the ability to cast 'speak with animals' once per long rest for the next week.
 Costs 10 gp.
 *Druidic Services.* Sell druidic services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp.

 **Shrine**
 Upkeep: 20 gp/wk
-*Bless Water*
+*Bless Water.* Creates a vial of holy water, which will be waiting at the bastion to be picked up when the party next returns.
+Costs 10 gp.
+*Empower the Divine.* A divine spell-casters receives a +1 bonus to spell save DCs a spell